emberjs/guides/source/localizable/tutorial/subroutes.md

 You will notice that `this.route('show')` is nested within our `rentals` route.
 This tells Ember that it is a sub-route and must be accessed through `localhost:4200/rentals/show`.

-In order for us to tell the application which rental we want to access, we need to replace the `show` route path with the ID of the retnal listing you are viewing.
+In order for us to tell the application which rental we want to access, we need to replace the `show` route path with the ID of the rental listing you are viewing.
 In addition, we will want to simplify the URL for the user so that they can access the information for a specific rental by browsing to `localhost:4200/rentals/id-for-rental`.

 To do this, we modify our router as follows: